-A new research review reports that use of the desks at school helped kids get more active.
+A new research review reports that use of standing desks at school has helped children get more active.

 The researchers also found that standing desk use was tentatively linked to better classroom behaviour and greater energy expenditure among children, although the results were mixed stemming from varied studies.

 "There's a lot of research out there about integrating standing desks into the workplace that generally found favourable impacts on reduced sitting time and increasing standing time," said study author Karl Minges, a doctoral candidate at the Yale School of Nursing in Orange, Connecticut.

 Read: 8 tips for a smooth start to the school year

 "In the student population ... it seemed to be a natural fit," said Minges.
 "Our research adds to that evidence, showing schools can be a good place to introduce interventions to improve students' health as well as their minds."

 The review was published online in the journal Paediatrics.

 Minges and his colleagues reviewed eight international studies.
 The studies included schoolchildren aged 5 to 18.
 Desk designs included both adjustable sit-to-stand desks, which permitted the use of a stool, and standing desks, which didn't have a stool.

 While the eight study designs varied greatly, half showed that sitting time among students using the standing desks decreased about one hour each day.
 Two studies showed a significant increase up to nearly 31 percent in the proportion of time children spent standing each school day.